regix1/monolithic/README.md

 - `PUID` - User ID for the cache process (default: 1000)
   - Set to a numeric UID to match your host user
-  - Set to `www-data` to use the default www-data user without modification
+  - Set to `nginx` to use the default nginx user without modification
 - `PGID` - Group ID for the cache process (default: 1000)
   - Set to a numeric GID to match your host group
-  - Set to `www-data` to use the default www-data group without modification
+  - Set to `nginx` to use the default nginx group without modification

-These are particularly useful when you need to match specific user/group permissions on your host system for the cache directories.
+These are particularly useful when you need to match specific user/group permissions on your host system for the cache directories, especially when using NFS mounts.

 ### Cache Configuration